-Research & Teaching: My research and teaching are guided by the belief that economic thinking can offer critical insight into the design of programs and policies meant to serve poor and marginalized communities.
-Having grown up in rural Western Pennsylvania, served in the Peace Corps, and conducted extensive fieldwork in Eastern Africa, I believe that the opportunity to use economic research to better address the problems posed by poverty exists both at home and abroad.
-I seek to contribute to finding solutions both through my own research and by preparing students to be active participants in the global community upon graduation.
+Malacarne’s teaching and research are guided by the belief that economic thinking can offer critical insight into the design of programs and policies meant to serve poor and marginalized communities.
+Having grown up in rural Western Pennsylvania, served in the Peace Corps, and conducted extensive fieldwork in Eastern Africa, he believes that the opportunity to use economic research to better address the problems posed by poverty exists both at home and abroad.
+He seeks to contribute to finding solutions both through his own research and by preparing students to be active participants in the global community upon graduation.
+Malacarne’s current work includes studying farmer engagement with PFAS testing.
+Visit Malacarne’s biography to learn more.